Tyrosine-protein kinase ABL1: Clinical significance

-Mutations in the ABL1 gene are associated with chronic myelogenous leukemia (CML).
+This gene is a partner in a fusion gene with the BCR gene in the Philadelphia chromosome, a characteristic abnormality in chronic myelogenous leukemia (CML) and rarely in some other leukemia forms.
 In CML, the gene is activated by being translocated within the BCR (breakpoint cluster region) gene on chromosome 22.
 This new fusion gene, BCR-ABL, encodes an unregulated, cytoplasm-targeted tyrosine kinase that allows the cells to proliferate without being regulated by cytokines.
 This, in turn, allows the cell to become cancerous.

+The resulting BCR-ABL1 fusion protein exhibits constitutive tyrosine kinase activity and activates multiple downstream signaling pathways, including RAS/MAPK, PI3K/AKT, and Src family kinases, which promote uncontrolled cell proliferation and survival.
+This can also lead to a clonal myeloproliferative disorder.